Elvis Andrus Player Props: White Sox vs. Rays

-Elvis Andrus -- 1-for-3 in his last game -- will be in action for the Chicago White Sox versus the Tampa Bay Rays, with Calvin Faucher on the hill, on April 21 at 6:40 PM ET.
+On Saturday, Elvis Andrus (batting .290 in his past 10 games) and the Chicago White Sox face the Tampa Bay Rays, whose starting pitcher will be Shane McClanahan.
+First pitch is at 4:05 PM ET.

 Elvis Andrus Game Info & Props vs. the Rays